adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 Some context: there is concern about increasing antimicrobial resistance worldwide, as it poses threats to the health of humans, animals, and the environment.
 Antimicrobial resistance (e.g., to antibiotics) has been growing because of their widespread use, dating back to the discovery of penicilin in the 50s.

-In fact, antimicrobial resistance is such a great concern that it's been the subject of multiple public awareness campaigns here in Luxembourg.
+In fact, antibiotic resistance is such a great concern that it's been the subject of multiple public awareness campaigns here in Luxembourg.
 For example, this pamphlet I found last week at my doctor's office, issued by the Luxembourgish Ministries of Health and Agriculture.

-{% include figure image_path="../images/antibiotics-pamphlets-fr-de.png" alt="antibiotics-pamphlets in fr and de" caption="Antibiotic Resistance campaigns in Luxembourg, pamphlets in 2 of the official languages." %}
+{% include figure image_path="../images/antibiotics-pamphlets-fr-de.jpeg" alt="antibiotics-pamphlets in fr and de" caption="Antibiotic Resistance campaigns in Luxembourg, pamphlets in 2 of the official languages.
+Isn't it fascinating how different the messages in French and German are?" %}

 However, Löffler et al., focus not on antimicrobial compounds themselves, but rather their **transformation products (TPs)**.